 If you notice repeated issues, there are a few actions you can take, such as:

-Educate Your Team: Train your employees to recognize and report suspicious activities, as humans are often the first line of defense.
+Educate Your Team: Train your employees to recognize suspicious activities.
+Encourage them to report these activities.
+Humans are often the first line of defense.
 Create a process that includes who to notify and what steps to take when each issue is noticed.

 Use Bot Detection Solutions: Invest in bot detection software or services that can help identify and block bad bot traffic.